FranzZemen/jopier-rest/README.md

 ## Features
 ---
 **jopier** (front end)

+  * **Since 0.0.9 **
+  1. Fixed positioning issues on resize
+  2. If cms is contained within a hiearchy where a parent element is scrollable, add directive jopierScrollable to scrollable element to inform jopier controls to reposition on scroll.
+This is because element scroll events do not bubble to where they can be automatically handled.
+  3. In addition to normal html elements, your contained content can now have other angular directives, including other jopier directives.
+Jopier will compile your content so that any contained element will have compiled directives.
+For jopier, this allows you to have sub-content areas.

+  * **Since 0.0.8**
   1. API providing toggling of editing mode on or off.
   2. Directive allowing any element's html to be content managed, in place.
   3. Pulls content from html markup when it doesn't exist.
 This is a wonderful feature for existing sites - just add the directive and your content will be pulled from what you already have published in html.
 Thereafter, it ignores pre-existing html content of a element with the jopier directive.